Sad7Dayz/Course-WpfMvvmInDepth/README.md

 # Course-WpfMvvmInDepth
-HandsOn of Pluralsight course: "WPF MVVM In Depth" by Brian Noyes
+HandsOn of Pluralsight course "WPF MVVM In Depth" by Brian Noyes